 A home insurance policy is usually mandatory, and a bank will generally require you to obtain one before issuing a mortgage on a home.
 A policy is renewed yearly, and its average annual cost is between $300 and $1000.
 All home insurance policies offer a deductible, which is what you'll pay when a claim is made.
 The policy will then take care of any additional costs.

-A home warranty is a service contract that provides for repair or replacement of your system components and appliances that fail due to age and standard wear and tear.
-For instance, components of your HVAC, electrical, and plumbing, kitchen appliances and washer/dryer are all typically covered under this warranty.
+A home service plan is a service contract that provides for repair or replacement of major components of your systems and appliances that fail due to age and standard wear and tear.
+For instance, components of your HVAC, electrical, and plumbing, kitchen appliances and washer/dryer are all typically covered under this home service plan.
 You can also cover larger systems like your pool and spa.
-Home warranties typically have 12-month contract terms, and are not mandatory to obtain a mortgage.
-A home warranty is purely elective, but it’s a smart purchase.
-Appliance and system combo plans can be purchased for around $75 per month, with add-on coverage for items like an additional refrigerator or pool system available for extra costs.

-So let's say your HVAC system stops working.
-In that case, a licensed, pre-screened technician will come out and assess the problem.
-If it's determined that the system is no longer working because of age or wear and tear and the breakdown is covered under the terms of your service contract, the service contractor will make the repair, or if necessary, will replace the appliance or system for just the cost of your service call.
-A one-time service call generally cost (depending on your policy) up tp $125, and the home warranty company pays the rest.
-The protection of a home warranty potentially can save you hundreds or even thousands of out-of-pocket dollars and the headache of finding a trusted service contractor to make the repairs.
+Let's say your HVAC system stops working.
+In that case, a qualified, independent service contractor will be assigned to assess the problem.
+If it's determined that the system is no longer working because of age or wear and tear, and the breakdown is covered under the terms of your service contract, the repair professional will make the repair, or if necessary, replace the appliance or system component for just the cost of your service call.
+A one-time service call costs either $75, $100, or $125 based on the amount you choose in advance when you become a member, and American Home Shield pays the remaining amount for the repair or replacement based on the plan that you have selected.
+The protection of a home service plan can save you hundreds or even thousands of out-of-pocket dollars, as well as the headache of finding a trusted service contractor to make the repairs.

-Let’s face it – life happens and things break.
-When they do, a home warranty from American Home Shield can make it easier to get a qualified professional on the case while keeping your budget in line.
-Learn how you can rest easier or watch the video below or get started today.
+Let’s face it: life happens and things breakdown.
+When they do, a home service plan from American Home Shield® can make it easier to get a qualified contractor on the case while keeping your budget protected.